sat-masters/docs/Constellation Downlink/Problem analysis/Specs of new downlink.md

 ## Throughput

 ### Bandwidth
-This should be the same as the traditional
+This should be the same as the traditional downlink to be able to compare the two.
+Depending on perspective either the connection should be split in time or in frequency.

 ### SNR
+As the signal does not have tro

 ### Shared connection